TheDoomedTundra/DataStructuresAndAlgorithmsCert/Course3-AVL_24Trees_DivideAndConquer/Module8_AVLs/ModuleInfo.md

 Update height & BF of B
 return B
 ```
-* If the BF of the left child os 1 or 0, one single right rotation is required
+* If the BF of the left child os 1 or 0, one single right rotation is required.
+A right rotation for a left unbalanced tree
 ```
-Node B =  C's left child
+Node B =  A's left child
-C's left child = B's right child
+A's left child = B's right child
-B's right child = C
+B's right child = A
-Update height and BF of C
+Update height and BF of A
 Update height and BF of B
 return B
 ```